Deltares/als2dtm/README.md

 ![pmf](figures/displaz.png)
 *ALS data example: data/small.laz Note the low vegetation on the mounds.
 Visualization in Displaz.*

-Run julia with `julia --project=<unzipped source code location>`.
+Change your working directory to the unzipped source code and run julia with `julia --project.

 If you run this for the first time, you need to download all the required packages.
-Please type:
+You can do that in two ways (you only need one), both from the unzipped source code folder:
+- `julia --project install.jl`
-`] instantiate` and hit enter (you can exit package mode by typing backspace afterwards).
+- run `julia`, type `] instantiate` and hit enter (you can exit package mode by typing backspace afterwards).

 Now you can use this package, on the first time this will start *precompiling*, which can take some time.

 ```julia